19wintersp/facsimile/readme.md

 The standard CLI also passes a special variable, `args`, which is a list of strings containing the path of the entrypoint source file followed by any other command-line arguments passed to the CLI afterwards.

+## Maintenance

+Changes have been made to this project for reasons.
+This is not an indication of maintenance nor a sign of confidence in the code.